Administering an effective wellbeing strategy in a multinational company can be quite a challenge.

 A flexible benefits budget offers every employee a fixed amount, which they can choose to spend how they wish based on their own life circumstances and needs.

-A flexible budget model satisfies the global-but-local strategy by offering localised benefits through local suppliers.
-Benify’s global benefit solution assists with the administration making benefit enrolment and selection easy.
+A flexible budget model satisfies the global-but-local strategy by offering localized benefits through local suppliers.
+Benify’s global benefit solution assists with the administration making benefit enrollment and selection easy.

 Flexible Benefits Plans